ibm-cloud-docs/EventStreams/eventstreams158.md

 * the {{site.data.keyword.messagehub}} plan that you use
 * how often a time series is sent for each plan
 * the number of topics you use
-* whether you are using a customer account or a provider account

 | Plan            | Topics         | Number of time series  | Monthly cost |
 |------------------|--------------|------------------|